We are currently recruiting for the following role. Please select a position below to view details and application.

 • Aiding in the implementation of strategic short- and long-range plans for departmental development;

-• Assisting in the creation and implementation of operating policies and procedures, including best practices for recruiting outstanding faculty, students, and staff;
+• Assisting in the creation and implementation of operating policies and procedures, including best and promising practices for recruiting outstanding faculty, students, and staff;

 • Collaborating with AAAS faculty in sustaining public-facing humanities research agendas and excellence in outreach to foster and produce knowledge in the field and local communities.